Talking with a ghost: semi-virtual coupled levitated oscillators: Results

-We synthesize the dynamics of the ghost particle following the model in \cref{equ:single_langevin_dynamics} by varying the parameters of the analogue computer shown in \sfref{fig:illustration_of_setup}{b}.
-We set the initial position of the ghost particle to be zero, $q_0=0$, and record the signal proportional to the position of the ghost particle $q_\mathrm{g}(t)$.
-We fit the the corresponding PSD of the position signal with
+We synthesise the dynamics of the ghost particle following the model in \cref{equ:single_langevin_dynamics} by varying the parameters of the analogue computer shown in Figure~\ref{fig:illustration_of_setup}{b}.
+We set the initial position of the ghost particle to be zero, $q_0=0$, and~record the signal proportional to the position of the ghost particle $q_\mathrm{g}(t)$.
+We fit the corresponding PSD of the position \mbox{signal with}